CISC2200-Spring2024/lab4/README.md

 ## Submission:

-This lab is due March 20, Wednesday, by midnight 11:59pm.
+This lab is due April 2nd, by midnight 11:59pm.
 The submission link is as follows:
 TBA.